OpeningDesign/encryption-test/README.md

 #### To unlock with a personal key

-Assumes you have your pgp key correctly configured on your local machine (see below) and your pgp key has been added to the crypted repo already
+Assumes you have your pgp key correctly configured on your local machine (see below) and your public key has been added to the repo by a follow collaborator.

 - Linux: `git crypt unlock`

 - Windows: `./git-crypt unlock`

   - If Powershell

-    - One method: Navigate to the project folder, hold down the Shift key and right-click the folder.
+    - Navigate to the project folder, hold down the Shift key and right-click the folder.
 The context menu will contain an entry, ‘Open PowerShell window here'.
       - then `./git-crypt unlock`

   - If GitBash

+    - Navigate to the project folder, right-click the folder.
+The context menu will contain an entry, ‘Git Bash Here'.

-    - `./git-crypt unlock`
+      - then`./git-crypt unlock`

         - if *Error: no GPG secret key available to unlock this repository.*

           - then `gpg --import <path to private key file>`

             - example ```gpg --import C:/keys/secret_key.asc``` (make sure there's no spaces in the path)

             - then `./git-crypt unlock`

 #### To unlock a repo with a symmtric (or 'collaboration') key: